House of the Dragon: Targaryen family tree explained for new Game of Thrones show

 Westeros has never had a queen at this point in history.
 Which brings us to Rhaenys Targaryen (Eve Best).
 She is King Viserys' cousin, who is known as the queen who never was.

-This is because a Great Council decided to skip her on the path of succession in favour of a male heir, Baelon – Viserys' father.
+This is because a Great Council decided to skip her on the path of succession in favour of a male heir, Viserys.
 This sets a precedent, the effects of which have major ramifications in The House of the Dragon.

 Rhaenys Targaryen is married to Corlys Velaryon (Steve Touissant), who is known as the Sea Snake.
 He is a legendary sailor, the Lord of Tides and Master of Driftmark.